misalcedo/picam/README.md

 * A Raspberry Pi camera
 * An internet connection
 * A `client_secret.json` file from [Google Developer APIs](https://console.developers.google.com/apis/credentials) for OATH 2.0 authentication.
-* Create `user.env` with a space-delimited list of allowed e-mail addresses
+* Create `user.env` with a space-delimited list of allowed e-mail addresses.
+* Create `.env` file with values for the environment variables in `docker-compose.yml`.

 # Installation
 1. Clone the git repo into the desired host.